unkhz/generative-animation-poc-react-redux/README.md

   * Circular dependencies cause a failure

 The rules imply that the coupling of the state is one-directional, which makes the approach more easily understood and most importantly testable.
 With this design I still did not lose the original benefit of the reducers having the full control over which pieces of state they output and which they use an an input.

-##### Rule based reducers
+##### Rule based pipe reducers

 Fourth pattern I've used is rule based reducing.
 Each animating particle on the screen is essentially just a DOM element with each individual style property being constantly evolved in the reducer.
 This happens via a set of rules that each mutate only the value of a single property, by taking the current root state of the particle as an input.
 The simplest chain of rules is how particle opacity is managed.

   * one rule constantly modifies speed.opacity with a tiny random increment
   * a second rule modifies style.opacity with an increment mostly consisting of speed.opacity
   * a third rule verifies if the particle is marked for deletion and gradually fades it out if it is
   * the particle component takes style.opacity as a prop and applies it to the style prop of a div element

+This works extremely well for the generative animation use case I have, where individual style properties are quite isolated but do depend heavily on higher order variables like speed or speed of the change in speed.
+It seems that the principle of multiple read-only dependencies and a single export is keeping this pattern clean.
+Similar findings as with the reducer graph on root level.